ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Special Cases {#special-cases}

-The criteria in {{evaluation-criteria}} will be evaluated in the following scenarios, unless the proposal specifically presents its use in a scenario.
+The criteria in {{evaluation-criteria}} will be evaluated in the following scenarios, unless the proposal specifically excludes its use in a scenario.
 The community MAY allow a proposal to progress even if the criteria indicate an unsatisfactory result for these scenarios.